Francode77/Burned-area-detection/README.md

  - loads the images from the .hd5f files
  - calculates the metric with the functions in the Field class
- - writes the metric into a .tiff file (source)
+ - writes the metric as a .tiff file to `/data/processed/training_scene` (source)
- - writes the truth into a .tiff file (target)
+ - writes the truth as a .tiff file to `/data/processed/truth_scene` (target)

 run `preview_batch.py`
-Previews the images inside the .hdf5
+Previews the images inside the .hdf5 sourcefile

 run `train_model.py`
 Training of the model with pytorch using unet architecture (resnet, xception_net, and deeplab_v3)

 run `verify predictions.py`
-Verifies the prediction with the truth
+Visualizes the prediction with the truth mask by using the MakePrediction class functions

 run `create_submission.py`
 Prepares the .csv file to submit to the leaderboard

 ## Includes

+`show_indexes.py`
+Will visualise indexes on the pre- and post-fire scene.

 `field.py`
-Class with functions to
+Class that loads a uuid from the sourcefile and for any pair of images:
-    - calculate NDVI and other indexes
+    - returns NDVI and other indexes
+    - returns index differences between pre- and post-fire scenes
-    - write the metric and mask
+    - returns the metric and mask
-    - create a water mask
+    - returns a water mask
-    - fire mask to exclude region with active fire
+    - returns a fire mask to exclude region with active fire

-`plotter.py`
-Several functions to plot everything
+`plotters.py`
+Class that loads a uuid from the sourcefile and plots
+    - indexes such as NDVI,ABAI,BSI, ...
+    - water mask and fire mask

 `make_prediction.py`
-Calculates the metric for an image and makes the prediction by using the selected model
+Class that calculates the metric for a single image input and makes the prediction with the selected model

+It does everything that field.py does, but for one single image
+    - returns NDVI and other indexes
+    - returns the metric and mask
+    - returns a water mask
+    - returns a fire mask to exclude region with active fire